strapi/strapi/docs/3.x.x/guides/deployment.md

   apps: [
     {
       name: 'your-app-name',
+      cwd: '/home/your-name/my-strapi-project/my-project',
-      script: '.path-to/your-strapi-app/server.js',
+      script: 'server.js',
-      watch: './strapi-project-root/',
-      ignore_watch: ['node_modules', 'public'],
-      watch_delay: 1000,
+      env: {
+        NODE_ENV: 'production',
       },
+    },
   ],
 };
 ```

-`pm2` is now set-up to watch for any file changes in your project, and will restart the service.
+`pm2` is now set-up to use an `econsystem.config.js` to manage restarting your application upon changes.
+This is a recommended best practice.
+Continue below to configure the `webhook`.

 ### Set up a webhook